Atayal people: Weaving

+Possessing the skill of weaving is essential for every woman in the Tayal tribe.
+Weaving threads are produced from ramie (Kgi), where the plant is shredded, pestle and knitted into smooth threads (Nuka).
+The threads are then cleaned by broiling.
+Tapioca roots and Shoulang yams are used for coloring threads to red ochre color.

+Tayal people loom on the ground with a unique warping frame.
+The basic structure of the warping frame includes a base and 3 pillars.
+A weaving box placed on the ground is used for storing wrapped threads for backstrap loom.

+Geometrical patterns such as diamonds and parallel lines are commonly seen in Tayal woven accessories.
+The diamond shape symbolizes the eye of ancestors, which symbolizes ancestors' protection and blessings in Tayal's culture.
+The parallel lines represent a rainbow bridge crossed by spirits of face-tattooed Tayal hunters and weavers in their afterlife to reunite with their ancestors (rutux).

+Lukkus-kaxa, is a valuable clothing for tribe leaders, warriors and weavers who are able to produce them.
+They are made by knitting thousands to millions of tiny beads from giant clams (tridacninae) onto garments.
+As shell beads are precious in Tayal culture, Lukkus-kaxa is an ancient form of currency, a family heirloom, as well as a gift for engagement and compensation in conflicts.

 Facial tattoos

 The Atayal people are also known for using facial tattooing and teeth filing in coming-of-age initiation rituals.
 The facial tattoo, in Squliq Tayal, is called ptasan.
 In the past both men and women had to show that they had performed a major task associated with adulthood before their faces could be tattooed.
 For a man, he had to take the head of an enemy, showing his valor as a hunter to protect and provide for his people, while women had to be able to weave cloth.
 A girl would learn to weave when she was about ten or twelve, and she had to master the skill in order to earn her tattoo.
-Only those with tattoos could marry, and, after death, only those with tattoos could cross the hongu utux, or spirit bridge (the rainbow) to the hereafter.
+Only those with tattoos could marry, and, should they die, only those with tattoos could cross the hongu utux, or spirit bridge (the rainbow) to the hereafter.